it-drafter/react-post-app/README.md

 - 'moment' library to make working with dates as easy as possible
 - a touch of Bootstrap styling

+This app is very similar to [the one](https://github.com/it-drafter/vue-movie-catalogue-app) I build in Vue.
+Same logic - different tool.

 ## Demo

 You can try it out [HERE](http://drafter.atwebpages.com/react-post-app/).